 For our lasagna noodles, we used the Organic Green Lentil Lasagne from Explore Cuisine.
 This recipe is sponsored by Explore Cuisine and we thank them for that.
 We couldn’t have made this delicious vegetarian mushrooms lasagna without their amazing noodles!

 We are IN LOVE with the entire line of products and use them in our house weekly!
 Not only is this pasta certified gluten-free but its also tastes great and is FULL of protein!

 Wow, I am getting hungry!
-Now we are going to LAYER this lasagna.
+Now we are going to assemble the lasagna.
 In a 9X13 un-oiled casserole dish you are going to layer the ingredients like this:

 Okay, now the hard part begins.
+Preheat the oven!
 Cover your lasagna with foil and put it into the oven.
 The long 45 minute baking process begins.

 This is where you sit longingly in the kitchen, inhaling the delicious smell, with your mouth watering with delight.
 No kidding, THIS will happen.